juju4/incident-response-docs/docs/after/post_mortem_process.md

 1. Discuss customer impact.
 Any comments from customers, etc.
 1. Review action items that have been created, discuss if appropriate, or if more are needed, etc.

+## And after
+To learn better from post-mortem, they should be shared and reviewed regularly.
+For example, Google mentions in SRE book

+* Postmortem of the month in monthly organization newsletter
+* Postmortem group on internal social system
+* Postmortem reading clubs
+* Wheel of misfortune exercise based on post-mortem

 ## Examples
 Here are some examples of post-mortems from other companies as a reference,